 The only time that this can really become a problem is if the engagement ring's diamond is fairly small and the paired wedding band has particularly large stones.
 That sort of sizing difference can cause the two rings to clash.

 It's also worth it to keep in mind the sizes of secondary stones on the engagement ring.
 Some multi-stone engagement rings can be difficult to perfectly pair with a large diamond wedding band.

 If you want to play it safe, start with thinner, daintier wedding bands.
-Dainty rings (like our Maven wedding band styles pictured above) are almost always easier to match with engagement rings of all shapes and sizes.
+Dainty rings (like our Maven wedding band styles) are almost always easier to match with engagement rings of all shapes and sizes.
 Once you find a thin band with a style you like, you can always start comparing larger, thicker versions until you find the perfect size.